michaelbaril/smoothie/README.md

 Step 2 will work only on the following conditions:
 * All the `where` and `orderBy` clauses are translatable into method calls on the collection.
-This excludes complex clauses such as raw SQL clauses.
+This excludes more complex clauses such as raw SQL clauses, `WHERE` clauses joined by an `OR` operator or with a `LIKE` operator.
 * No other clauses (such as `having`, `groupBy` or `with`) must be applied to the query, since they're not translatable.